ChunMinChang/blog/_posts/2020-12-18-avif-transparency-support-in-firefox.md

 2020 is a year trapping people in a specific zone and make us feel stuck in life.
-I am glad I have an opportunity to embrace a new challenge and explore a field I don't have experience in, at the end of 2020.
+I am glad I have an opportunity to embrace a new challenge and explore a field I don't have experience in at the end of 2020.

-This is my first work in graphic area and I kind of enjoy it.
+This is my first work in the graphic area, and I enjoy it.
 It reminds me that we can always try something new in life.

 2020 doesn't stop me from keeping advancing myself.
-I am confident that the next year and the following years won't be able to stop me either.
+I am confident that the next year and the following years won't stop me either.
 This won't be the last time I try something different.
-I look forward to write a new story in my life!
+I look forward to writing a new story in my life!

-2021, I am comming!
+2021, I am coming!

 [BMO1654462]: https://bugzilla.mozilla.org/show_bug.cgi?id=1654462